FoHoOV/htmldiffgenerator/README.md

             run diff_generator -h for available commands
         </li>
 </ol>
-which will generate the output to '[this-project-root]/output'
+which will generate the output to '[this-project-root]/output'.

+* --output arg might result into FileNotFound exceptions and that's because of the antivirus program.
+If that's the case just don't use this arg or allow this program in the ransomware protection exceptions.
-I know that this code is NOT well structured.
+* I know that this code is NOT well structured.
 It is written in a very short time just to get my job done faster.